-Nowhere does educational bureaucracy of the public school system cause more havoc than when a parent is forced to decide if their child born in summer should head to kindergarten or hang back for a year.
-While heading to school ensures the kid will be attending with children who claim the same age, it also means that they have one less year of preschool than their classmates born in October.
+Nowhere does educational bureaucracy of the public school system cause more havoc than when a parent is forced to decide if their summer baby should head to Kindergarten or hang back for a year.
+Although heading to school ensures the kid will be attending with children who claim the same age, it also means that they have one less year of preschool than their classmates born in October.
 And that’s the least complicated scenario on a list of fairly complicated scenarios.

-“Technically the young August child may be two years difference if someone did hold their old August child back,” explains Nancy Gretzinger, Ed D, a retired educator with over 40 years of experience.
+“Technically, the young August child may be two years difference if someone did hold their old August child back,” explains Nancy Gretzinger, Ed.D., a retired educator with more than 40 years of experience.
 That’s a distinct gap in experience for a young kid and could make the first year of Kindergarten a struggle.

 How to Decide if an August Baby is Ready to Go to School